Notes on the PSG Culture List

 5. Moderate humidity generally acceptable.
 All other species.

 6. Different people have very differing opinions about Phyllium spp.

-NEW CULTURES: Please notify Ian and Mark Bushell and Judith Marshall if you have a species established in culture which is not on the list.
+Please notify Ian and Mark Bushell and Judith Marshall if you have a species established in culture which is not on the list.
 To try to avoid confusion between similar species, new cultures will be added to the list once specimens of adults and eggs have been provided for the NHM Collection for future reference.
 Identifications should be confirmed by a recognised authority.